h2oai/tutorials/DriverlessAI/get-started-with-open-source-custom-recipes-tutorial/get-started-with-open-source-custom-recipes-tutorial.md

 2\.
 Recipes can be uploaded to Driverless AI by:
 - Uploading custom recipes from your local machine
-- Loading custom recipes from URL by copying and pasting the raw URL, as shown in this tutorial.
+- Loading custom recipes from URL by copying and pasting the URL, as shown in this tutorial.
-- Going to the official recipes (external) repo and search for the recipe that you need.
+- Going to the official recipes (external) repo and search for the recipe that you need and then copying the link to use in `+ Load Custom Recipe from URL`

 ![upload-recipes](assets/upload-recipes.jpg)